-Mariame Clément directs Glyndebourne’s first new Don Giovanni in over a decade.
+Mariame Clément directs Glyndebourne’s first new Don Giovanni in over a decade, and this is your chance to see it fresh from its Festival run.
 Audiences can expect the director’s usual incisive, yet playful, blend of gender-politics and thematic interrogation, which were on display in her Festival-favourite production of Don Pasquale, and the innovative five-star reimagining of Il turco in Italia for Festival 2021.

 Can Mozart’s Don still seduce a 21st century audience?
 Why not put it to the test…

 Il turco in Italia, Festival 2021.
 Photo: Richard Hubert Smith

 A great moment to look out for:

 Giovanni’s much put-upon servant Leporello generates much of the opera’s comedy in his bantering relationship with his master.
 But while he may play second-fiddle to Giovanni professionally, musically he’s quite capable of stealing the limelight, as his enormous Catalogue Aria ‘Madamina, il catalogo e questo’ makes clear.

 Revealing the full extent of the Don’s promiscuity to an appalled Donna Elvira, Leporello warms to his task, relishing the patter-song rattle of his endless list of conquests, before warming into moments of expansive (and possibly admiring) legato, as he muses on his master’s extraordinary sexual appetite.
 Whose side is he on?
 That’s far from certain.

 Stephanie Childress conduction our Mozart’s Requiem concert in 2022.

 Rising-star conductor Stephanie Childress returns to Glyndebourne, after conducting our Tour 2022 production of The Marriage of Figaro, and our Mozart’s Requiem concert.